ANNOUNCING AUDITIONS

 CHARACTER LISTING

 Actors will be cast in multiple roles and are expected to portray a wide variety of characters of different ages, backgrounds, and emotional ranges.
-This production relies heavily on transformation and storytelling, with many actors shifting characters quickly throughout the piece.

 We are seeking dynamic performers who are comfortable with physical storytelling, vocal versatility, and imaginative ensemble work.
 Be prepared to demonstrate the ability to switch characters with clarity, creativity, and heart.